aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 **:metal: Figure It Out**

 1. Create an S3 bucket
-1. Create an SQS queue to buffer the groundstation function
+1. Create an SQS queue to buffer the ground station function
 1. Create an SQS queue to buffer the ingest function
 1. Create an execution role for Lambda that allows access to the S3 bucket you created, the SQS queues you created, and all CloudWatch Logs access.
 1. Create a Lambda function based on `lambda-functions/process-unicorn-data/index.py`